-Whatever you're trying to accomplish in 2016 for your small business, never stop learning!
+Whatever you're trying to accomplish for your small business, never stop learning!
 There are loads of resources out there to help you brush up on what's new in small business marketing.

 What's more important is for you to take action rather than putting it off later because you're not sure yet if it works or not.
-Testing is the new black in marketing for 2016.
+Testing is the new black in marketing.

 Which campaign or method are you most excited to try this year?